JoKerDii/DS-FAS/docs/notes/questions.md

   <u>Clustering</u>.
 It is important to standardize variables before running Cluster Analysis.
 It is because <u>cluster analysis techniques depend on the concept of measuring the distance between the different observations we're trying to cluster</u>.
 If a variable is measured at a higher scale than the other variables, then whatever measure we use will be overly influenced by that variable.

-  <u>PCA</u>.
+  <u>Principal Component Analysis (PCA)</u>.
 Prior to PCA, it is critical to standardize variables.
 It is because <u>PCA gives more weight to those variables that have higher variances</u> than to those variables that have very low variances.
 In effect the results of the analysis will depend on what units of measurement are used to measure each variable.
 Standardizing raw values makes equal variance so high weight is not assigned to variables having higher variances.

-  <u>SVM</u>. <u>All SVM kernel methods are based on distance</u> so it is required to scale variables prior to running final Support Vector Machine (SVM) model.
+  <u>Support Vector Machine (SVM)</u>. <u>SVM model is optimized by maximizing the distance between hyperplane and the support vectors</u> so it is required to scale variables prior to training a SVM model.

-  <u>Lasso and Ridge</u>. <u>They put constraints on the size of the coefficients associated to each variable</u>.
+  <u>Lasso and Ridge Regression</u>. <u>They put constraints on the size of the coefficients associated to each variable</u>.
 However, this value will depend on the magnitude of each variable.

   Scaling does not affect statistical inference in simple regression models, as the estimates are adjusted appropriately and the p-values will be the same.
 But it does <u>removes collinearity</u>.
 Interaction term would introduced collinearity.
 Scaling the one of the two variables can remove collinearity.